bemer/containers-on-aws-workshop/02-CreatingDockerImage/README.md

 Now, let's tag our image locally and them push our image to the ECR repository.
 Use the following commands:

-    $ docker tag containers-workshop-app:latest XXXXXXXXX.dkr.ecr.us-east-1.amazonaws.com/containers-workshop-app:latest
+    $ docker tag containers-workshop-app:latest XXXXXXXXX.dkr.ecr.YOUR_REGION_HERE.amazonaws.com/containers-workshop-app:latest
-    $ docker push XXXXXXXXX.dkr.ecr.us-east-1.amazonaws.com/containers-workshop-app:latest
+    $ docker push XXXXXXXXX.dkr.ecr.YOUR_REGION_HERE.amazonaws.com/containers-workshop-app:latest

->NOTE: Remember to replace the `XXXXXXXXX` with your account ID.
+>NOTE: Remember to replace `XXXXXXXXX` with your account ID and `YOUR_REGION_HERE` with the region you are using.
 This information will be presented to you in the ECR screen with the Docker push commands.

 > Why `:latest`?
 This is the actual image tag.
 In most production environments, you'd tag images for different schemes:  for example, you might tag the most up-to-date image with `:latest`, and all other versions of the same container with a commit SHA from a CI job.
 If you push an image without a specific tag, it will default to `:latest`, and untag the previous image with that tag.
 For more information on Docker tags, see the Docker [documentation](https://docs.docker.com/engine/getstarted/step_six/).